victorchanglee/SpinVibe/docs/paper.md

 maintain its initialized state before it returns to thermal equilibrium after excitation.
-Critically, short $T_1$ values impose additional constraints on $T_2$, creating interdependent relationships that must be carefully managed through molecular design.
+Critically, short $T_1$ values impose additional constraints on $T_2$, creating interdependent relationships that must be carefully managed through molecular design.[@Warner2013; @Mullin2024]
-$T_1$ is limited by the coupling of electronic spins with lattice vibrations, commonly known as phonons.
-This spin--phonon coupling governs energy exchange between the spin system and the vibrational bath, providing the dominant relaxation pathway in many molecular crystals.
+$T_1$ is limited by the coupling of electronic spins with lattice vibrations, commonly known as phonons.[@Laorenza2021] This spin--phonon coupling governs energy exchange between the spin system and the vibrational bath, providing the dominant relaxation pathway in many molecular crystals.